 Most any small job (5 or less trees) can be handled using a standard PUMP SPRAYER.

-When treating 5 or more trees, a HOSE END SPRAYER will prove more efficient.
-Using our sprayer, you’ll want to add 4 oz of Maxxthor to the sprayer and then fill it half way.
-The entire tank can then be sprayed over 10-20 trees with an average trunk width of 12 inches.
+When treating 5 or more trees, our GREEN TOPPED HOSE END SPRAYER prove to be a great way to treat.
+Using this sprayer, you’ll want to add 2.5 oz of Maxxthor as shown in the video above.
+The entire tank can then be sprayed over 5-10 trees with an average trunk width of 12 inches.